 After collecting data, you should see a table with the following information:

-- Landing page – a list of pages that bring traffic to your domain.
+- Landing page – a list of pages that drive traffic to your domain.

-- Estimated traffic – estimated landing page monthly visits together with traffic change stats (compared to results from the previous period).
+- Estimated traffic – estimated monthly visits for the page, along with traffic change statistics (compared to results from the previous period).

-- Total keyword search volume – how many times a keyword is searched per month on average.
+- Total keyword search volume – how many times a keyword is searched on average per month.

-- Keywords count – for how many keywords a landing page has appeared in search.
-Clicking on this information will take you to the Search visibility section to see a table containing all keywords that your page is ranking for.
+- Keyword count – how many keywords your page has been searched for.
+Clicking on this information will take you to the Search Visibility section to see a table of all the keywords for which your page ranks.

-- Average position – the average position of a landing page in the search results for the given keyword with position change data (compared to results from the previous period).
+- Average position – the average position of your page in search results for the given keyword, with position change data (compared to results from the previous period).

-- Top keyword – top-performing keyword for your page that brings the highest monthly (estimated) traffic.
+- Top keyword – the top performing keyword for your page, which brings the highest monthly (estimated) traffic.

-- Estimated traffic (more than, less than, between)
+- Estimated traffic (less than, greater than, in between)

-- Total search volume (more than, less than, between)
+- Total search volume (less than, greater than, in between)

-- Keywords count (more than, less than, between)
+- Keyword count (less than, greater than, in between)

-- Average keyword position (more than, less than, between)
+- Average keyword position (less than, greater than, in between)

 Exporting landing pages

-The Website profiler uses an internal Marketing Miner database that gathers information from the click-stream data (third party data about user behavior) and Google search results of frequent queries.
-This database is updated every month.
+The Website Profiler uses an internal Marketing Miner database that gathers information from clickstream data (third party data about user behavior) and Google search results for popular keywords.

 Your collected Top pages data is a valuable source for:

-- Competitor research – find out which competitor’s pages are bringing the highest website traffic.
+- Competitor research – find out which competitor pages are bringing drive the most traffic to their website.

-- Content audit – discover what pages bring the highest website traffic and what keywords are the most important.
-Remember, you can also do this research for any competitor’s website to be one step ahead!
+- Content audit – discover which pages drive the most traffic and which keywords are the most important.
+Remember, you can do this research on any competitor’s website to stay one step ahead!

-- Identifying landing page relevance – after clicking on keywords that a given page ranks for, you can identify how relevant your landing page is to different keywords.
-This will help you to decide whether the landing page a site visitor has landed on is relevant to them or not.
+- Determine landing page relevance – After clicking on keywords that a given page ranks for, you can determine how relevant your landing page is to different keywords.
+This helps you decide whether or not the landing page a visitor has landed on is relevant to them.